BSc Experimental Pathology, MBChB, MRCP, MSc Public Health & Health Service Research, MFPH (UK), FFPH

 Personal Chair (Clinical)

-Professor Corri Black trained at the University of Glasgow graduating in 1996 and spent 5 years working in hospital medicine in Glasgow.
-She spent a year at the Boston Collaborative Drug Surveillance Programme, University of Boston, USA on a Research Scholarship studying Clinical and Pharmacoepidemiology.
-On return to the UK, she joined the University of Aberdeen as a Clinical Lecturer in 2002 and completed specialist training in Public Health Medicine before being appointed as a Senior Clinical Lecturer in Public Health and Honorary NHS Consultant in 2007.
-She was awarded a personal Chair in 2015.
+I trained in Medicine at the University of Glasgow graduating in 1996 and spent 5 years working in hospital medicine in Glasgow.
+I had the opportunity to spend a year Research Fellowship at the Boston Collaborative Drug Surveillance Programme, University of Boston, USA studying Clinical and Pharmacoepidemiology.
+On return to the UK in 2002, I joined the University of Aberdeen as a Clinical Lecturer in Public Health and completed specialist training before being appointed as a Senior Clinical Lecturer in Public Health and Honorary NHS Consultant in 2007.
+I was awarded a personal Chair in Public Health in 2015.

 Dr Corri Black is an Honorary Consultant in Public Health Medicine for NHS Grampian.
 She works with the Health Intelligence Team supporting the use of routine data for population health surveillance and healthcare planning, and coordinating:

 - Evidence Synthesis Service: undertaking rapid reviews of evidence of effectiveness to support decision-making

 - Health Intelligence Public Health Team